freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/01-responsive-web-design/applied-visual-design/use-css-animation-to-change-the-hover-state-of-a-button.md

 ---
 id: 587d78a7367417b2b2512ae0
-title: Usa animación CSS para cambiar el estado del desplazamiento de un botón
+title: Use CSS Animation to Change the Hover State of a Button
 challengeType: 0
 videoUrl: 'https://scrimba.com/c/cg4vZAa'
 forumTopicId: 301073